 When severance pay is dictated by an employment contract, it can amount to hundreds of thousands to millions of dollars, whatever was negotiated by the senior employee on hire.
-Senior employees parting ways with an employer is expensive.
+Senior employees parting ways with an employer is an expensive separation.

 In some instances, for regular employees and almost always for senior-level employees, a severance package might also include extended benefits and outplacement assistance.
 Other obligations that an employer pays the senior employee were negotiated prior to hire.

 In all instances of an employment separation, the employer is required by law to offer COBRA.
 Regulations were established by COBRA that gives employees and their families, who lose their health benefits because of unemployment, the right to continue group health benefits provided by their group health plan.
 Employees may choose to continue coverage, however, employers may require the employee to pay the entire health insurance premium for health care coverage.

 No law requires an employer to pay severance pay.
 The Fair Labor Standards Act (FLSA) requires that an employer pays an employee whose employment has been terminated their regular wages through their completion date and for any time that the employee has accrued.
 Time accrued would normally include accrued vacation time, but not normally sick days.